RobTillaart/Correlation/README.md

 - Template version
-The constructor should get a TYPE parameter, as this allows smaller datatypes to be analyzed taking less memory.
+The constructor should get a TYPE parameter, as this allows smaller data types to be analysed taking less memory.

 ## Operation